zzzprojects/EntityFramework-Extensions/docs2/pages/site/contact-us.md

 - Entity Framework Extensions Version
 - Database Provider

-You can always contact us directly:
+You can always contact us directly if:

-- If you want a more personal answer
+- You want a more personal answer
-- If your question is not suited for the Issue Tracker
+- Your question is not suited for the Issue Tracker
-- If your message contains private information
+- Your message contains private information

 ### I need a special feature in your library.
 Can I recommend it?
 If your project requests a feature we haven’t thought of, please let us know using our [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues){:target="_blank"}

 We will develop and implement it as soon as possible, sometimes the same day.
-You could also contact us directly:

-- If you want a more personal answer
-- If your question is not suited for the Issue Tracker
-- If your message contains private information

 ### I am not good in English!
 How can we communicate?